Dublin Chamber is the national guaranteeing association for ATA Carnets for Ireland.

 - US Customs will charge a $50.00 regularisation fee if the re-exportation voucher is not stamped on leaving the US.

-- Having this letter in place will enable Dublin Chamber of Commerce to release your security deposit and collect the $50.00 fine from you when it is charged by US Customs.
+- Having this letter in place will enable Dublin Chamber to release your security deposit and collect the $50.00 fine from you when it is charged by US Customs.

 It is important that the carnet holder understands their responsibilities in using an ATA Carnet.
 Notice to Holder